-Medical Waste and Sharps Disposal
+Medical Waste, Prescriptions, Sharps Disposal

 Stericycle offers disposal services for sharps and other medical waste.
 See the web site for contact information.